nukeop/nuclear/README.md

 If you know [mps-youtube](https://github.com/mps-youtube/mps-youtube), this is a similar music player but with a GUI.
 It's also focusing more on audio.
 Imagine Spotify which you don't have to pay for and with a bigger library.

-## Pre-alpha release
-The current version is a pre-alpha early access.
-Some of it is usable, some of it isn't.
-If there are things that don't work as expected or are counterintuitive, please open an issue so I can prioritize working on them.

 ## What if I am religiously opposed to Electron?
 See [this](docs/electron.md).